calibreapp/react-live-chat-loader/README.md

 Add a new page to `website/pages/` which showcases the provider.
 If you don't want to include your `providerKey` leave this blank and the maintainers will set one up.

-The new provider page can be tested locally by creating a distribution version of the package and referencing this from the `wesbite`.
+The new provider page can be tested locally by creating a distribution version of the package and referencing this from the `website`.

 Unfortunately if you try to include the package locally from source you'll most likely run into a [Duplicate React](https://reactjs.org/warnings/invalid-hook-call-warning.html#duplicate-react) error.